ViktorSvertoka/ViktorSvertoka/README.md

  </div>

 ### 👨‍💻 About Me :
-I am a Junior Front End Developer from Ukraine.

-- I’ve been actively studying the Full Stack Developer for 1+ year.
-Quickly learn new information, have good analytical skills, attentive to details, work well on my own and in a team.
-Read much specialized literature.
-I like to achieve perfection in everything I do.
+I'm an ambitious and goal-oriented junior Front End developer.
+I've been actively learning Full Stack for more than a year. <br>
+I'm attentive to details and have good analytical skills what allows me to learn new information quickly. <br>
+My project experience includes both team and individual projects utilizing HTML, CSS and JavaScript as well as Agile/Scrum methodology. <br>
+I'm constantly learning to enrich my knowdlege and improve my soft skills. <br>

 🌐 Languages :
 <ul>